Skip to content

 None

-phase_coef Optional[Union[float, ndarray]]
+phase_coef Optional[Union[float, ndarray, DataArray]]

 float [n_coefs]